Islandora/documentation/docs/technical-documentation/rest-create.md

 1. A type - this tells Drupal what content type we are creating
 1. A title - this is a required field of all nodes.
-1. A model - this is a required by Islandora to tell the type of object (ie. Image, Audio, Collection)
+1. A model - this is a required by Islandora to tell the type of object (i.e. Image, Audio, Collection)

 A good way to make your first POST request is to perform a GET request against an existing node and erase all the extra content.